madebycomrades/auto-kitty/README.md

 ## Mongo shell

-Metoer uses a local-to-your-project, in-memory, persistant, JavaScript version of MongoDB when you run your dev server, it doesn't install a real MongoDB on your system.
+Metoer uses a local-to-your-project, in-memory, non-persistant, JavaScript version of MongoDB when you run your dev server, it doesn't install a real MongoDB on your system.

 To interact with this local version of the database drop into the Mongo shell: